robdevops/finbot/README.md

 ```

 ### Slack
-A Slack webhook can be provisioned by creating a new app at https://api.slack.com/apps/ then navigating to _Incoming Webhooks_.
+A Slack webhook can be provisioned by creating a new app from scratch at https://api.slack.com/apps/ then navigating to _Incoming Webhooks_.
 Once the link is generated, add it to the .env file.
 Example:
 ```
 slack_webhook = 'https://hooks.slack.com/services/XXXXXXXXXXX/YYYYYYYYYYY/AAAAAAAAmockupAAAAAAAAAAAA'
 ```